MLA Formatting and Style Guide

 Goya, Francisco.
 The Family of Charles IV.
 1800.
 Museo del Prado, Madrid.
 Gardener's Art Through the Ages.
 10th ed.
 By Richard G. Tansey and Fred S. Kleiner.
 Fort Worth: Harcourt Brace.
 939. Print.

-For artwork in an online format, consult “An Image (Including a Painting, Sculpture, or Photograph)” by following the link Works Cited: Electronic Sources at the bottom of this page.
+For artwork in an online format, consult “An Image (Including a Painting, Sculpture, or Photograph)” by following the link Works Cited: Electronic Sources located on the sidebar menu under "MLA Formatting and Style Guide".

 Films or Movies